IvanW5X/CS362-Winter2025-Team20-TalkTask/documents/Living-Document.md

   |       | Relies on GitHub, if it's down, cannot test or integrate properly | Can become pricey as project grows, we want to avoid paying for services | Restricted build environments, lack complete access to virtual machine |

 * **Executed Tests**
-  * Adding a task to the database - task added with appropiate information.
+  * Adding a task to the database - task added with appropriate information.
   * Removing a task from the database - existing task removed from database.
   * Marking task as complete - existing task displays as completed for the user and no reminders given to user about said task.
   * Filter tasks - only display/ fetch tasks that have a specific attribute.